gSMS sensor

 Portal

 The gSMS portal can be accessed by navigating to https://gsms.medusa-online.com/.
-Note that Medusa has to provide you with a account to which the detector is affiliated.
+Note that Medusa has to provide you with an account to which the detector is affiliated.
 Please contact Medusa if you want to use this service.

 When the sensor is powered, a manual upload can be triggered, and data can be manually downloaded or deleted.
 This is done by using the gSMS block on the dashboard page of the interface.